 Sparrow Bar 560/520/490mm

 Compatible with MTB grips and shifters (road brake levers, e.g. Shimano STI will not work).
 The bar ends are machined out at the ends to fit Soma pursuit levers or bar end shifters, which is recommended for the 490mm size, since its shorter grip area prevents it from fitting side-by-side shifters and brake levers unless you trim the grips, but will fit 3-speed Sturmey Archers great.

-If you need more real estate, the 520mm has a grip area 15cm long.
+If you need more real estate, the 520mm has a grip area 15.5cm long.
 The 560mm has a grip area of 18cm.
+The 560mm is the best choice if you are using twist shifters or long grips.

+Sparrow Bar 560/520/490mm